Description

 1. It adds a panel for searching and viewing tagged paragraphs across all your notes (video).

-• Save favourite search queries in notes and sync them across devices (video).
+• Save search queries in notes and sync them across devices (video).

 • Tag-by-notes: Search for links or [[wikilinks]] to notes (including backlinks to the current note).

-• Add, replace and remove inline tags via the panel context menu (right-click on a tag).
+• Edit tags: Add, replace and remove inline tags via the panel context menu (right-click on a tag).

-2. It can generate a note with all tagged paragaraphs that match a saved query (dynamically updated).
+2. It can generate a note with all tagged paragaraphs that match a saved query (dynamically updated) (video).

 • Save a query in a note, and switch note view on: Tools --> Tag Navigator --> Toggle search results display in note

-3. It adds a panel for quickly navigating between inline tags that appear in the current note.
+3. It adds a panel for quickly navigating between inline tags that appear in the current note, or in all notes (video).

 4. It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.